pblatter/NLU/README.md

-Natural Language Understanding - ETH Zürich 2019
+Natural Language Understanding - ETH Zürich 2019 <br />
-(Code will be published as soon as import issues from GitLab are fixed).
+(Code will be published as soon as import issues from GitLab are fixed). <br />

 # NLU Project 2 - Group 4 - ETHZ 2019